20 Secrets of Getting Organized

 Secret #14.
 If it’s Expired Let it Go

-This goes for food, medicine, makeup, or anything that has a date.
+This tip goes for food, medicine, makeup, or anything with an expiration or use-by date.

-Decluttering is already hard enough and the decisions can seem endless.
-Cut yourself a break and don’t stress out over tossing expired things.
+Decluttering is already hard enough, and the decisions can seem endless.
+Cut yourself a break, and don’t stress out over tossing expired things.
+Remember to add items to your shopping list of anything you routinely use as you are doing this tip.

 Secret #15.
 Use Baskets for Easy Cleanup

-A large basket for blankets in the family room will go a long way to keep things neat.
+• A large basket for blankets in the family room.

-This tip also works well for toys, pillows, dog toys, and shoes.
-By having a simple way to get daily clutter out of the way, you will find it so much easier to keep areas in a room clean.
+By having a simple way to get daily clutter out of the way, you will find it much easier to keep areas in a room clean.

 Secret #16.
 Let Go of Duplicates